Skip to navigation Skip to content

 • Transfer to Region: CTN

-The review will mature on the Due Date coded in the RVR activity.
+The review will mature on the Due Date keyed in the RVR activity.
 Workload Management will allocate the review for manual action.
 Record all action taken on Periodic compensation update required Fast Note.

 Procedure ends here.